List of Star Wars species (U–Z): Zabrak

 The Zabrak are humanoids whose most distinctive feature is the array of small horns on top of their heads.
 Their home planet is Iridonia, though they have a subspecies hailing from the planet of Dathomir.
 It is believed that they are among the galaxy's first space-faring people.
 They have strong willpower and are a stubborn, proud people.
 By nature, they tend to be independent and fearless, hence have never been a successful venture in the slave trade.
 One commonly recognized individual of this race is Darth Maul, Sith apprentice of Darth Sidious.
 Their crown of horns typically grow in at puberty, and are considered secondary sex characteristics.
 The pattern in which horns grow differs between Zabrak sub-species.
 It is analogous to race/subspecies.

 Zabrak eye colors are often similar to the eye colors of humans, with blues and browns being the most common.
-Yellow, purple, red, green, and orange eyes are seen regularly.
+Yellow, purple, red, green, and orange eyes are also seen regularly.
 However, Darth Maul's red-yellow eye color was apparently the result of corruption by the Dark Side.
 Zabrak also traditionally have facial tattoos, typically composed of a pattern of thin lines, which is considered the most traditional of Zabrak tattoos.

 Zabrak are popular in the gaming world.
 The customizable player character of Jedi Knight: Jedi Academy, Jaden Korr, can be a Zabrak female.
 Players of the MMO Star Wars: Galaxies were able to choose Zabrak as a playable race, and can currently do so in the Star Wars MMO, Star Wars: The Old Republic.
 In Star Wars: Battlefront II, Iridonian and Dathomirian Zabraks were both choosable classes for heavy and specialist.

 Iridonian

 Iridonian Zabrak skin coloration could be light tan, light, tan, dark, brown, or even moonlight blue.
 Zabraks could be completely bald or fully haired.
 Certain horn patterns are linked with certain hair patterns or lack thereof.
 Hair can be any of the same colors seen in the human species.
 However, unlike humans, Zabrak males do not have eyebrows and do not grow facial hair.
 There is also a different pattern of horns for each gender.
 The horns on the female are more directed to the front of the head, while the most commonly males have them spanned all across the top of their head.

 Iridonians kept their tattoos more conservative than Dathomirians.
 Zabrak are also well known for their skill with technology and highly advanced weaponry.

 Known Iridonian Zabrak from canon include Agen Kolar, Eeth Koth, and Sugi (The Clone Wars).
 Known Iridonian Zabrak from the Star Wars expanded universe include Bao-Dur (Knights of the Old Republic II), Maris Brood (Star Wars: The Force Unleashed), and Wolf Sazen (Star Wars: Legacy).